KishorPatil1/Student-Management-System/README.md

 Testing and Quality Assurance:
 - Follows industry standards for code quality and documentation.
 Uses automated testing tools and CI pipelines for reliability.

+License
+  - This project is licensed under the MIT License.
+You are free to use, modify, and distribute the software according to the terms of the license.